 First-Time Homebuyer Programs

 There are several programs specifically geared for first-time home buyers, though you are free to use any home purchase loan that you qualify for.

 - FHA Loans

 FHA loans are like many other mortgages and are made by private lenders, such as Quicken Loans.
 Your FHA loan, unlike a conventional loan, will be guaranteed by the federal government.
 This means that your lender will consider you, even if you might not qualify for a conventional mortgage.

 This program, run by the U.S. Department of Agriculture, focuses on rural homes and allows 100% financing (which means 0% down payments) to low income borrowers without stable housing.

 - VA Loans

 The U.S. Department of Veterans Affairs helps service members, veterans, and surviving spouses buy homes with full financing.
-These loans do not require PMI, which can save a bundle.
-Private lenders can add their own requirements, but generally VA loans are a tremendous benefit for military personnel.
+These loans do not require PMI, which can save.
+Private lenders can add their own requirements, but generally, VA loans are a benefit for military personnel.